yanivyacoby/harvard-cs290/how-to-do-a-literature-search.md

 There are **two tricks** to the art of finding relevant papers.
-The **first** is very intuitive and involves growing your set of papers: from your set of keywords, you can find papers via Google Scholar.
+The **first** is very intuitive and involves growing your set of papers: from your set of keywords, you can find papers (e.g. via Google Scholar).
 You may also choose to look up keyword + "lecture notes," "survey," or "blog" to give you a sense with what's long established in a field vs. what's recent/new.
+Note that it is important we are conscious about your citation practices so that we do not [further perpetuate systemic inequities in our scientific communities](https://rurisi.com/citation-guide){:target="_blank"}{:rel="noopener noreferrer"}.
+As such, we additionally ask you to familiarize yourself with scholars in your field who are from minoritized backgrounds, and to specifically look at their work when conducting your literature search.

 If you find even a **single relevant paper**, you're in luck!
 From this paper -- the "root" paper" -- you can quickly find others by: